dice-group/feasible/README.md

 For example, java -jar feasible.jar SWDF-CleanQueries.txt 5 "(OPTIONAL AND DISTINCT) OR (UNION)" "(ResultSize >= 100 AND TriplePatternsCount >= 2 AND TriplePatternsCount <= 5)"

 ```
+The set of SPARQL clauses which can be used in the clause filter conditions (i.e., argument no. 3) are UNION, FILTER, OPTIONAL, DISTINCT, ORDERBY, GROUPBY, LIMIT, REGEX, and OFFSET.
+The set of SPARQL features that you can use in the feature filter condition (i.e., argument no. 4) are triplePatternCount, resultSize, meanJoinVerticesDegreee, meanTriplePatternSelectivity, BGPs, and runTime.
+Note the runTime is in milliseconeds.
 ### Online Demo

 The online demo of FEASIBLE is available [here](http://feasible.aksw.org) along with usage examples.
 The demo may take some time to load, so please be patient.